 United Way is working to ensure everyone has access to affordable and quality health care and partners with agencies to provide help to those without health insurance, seniors in need of home health care, survivors of abuse, and individuals struggling with mental illness or addiction.

-In 2017-18 United Way will invest in over 10 Health programs.
+In 2017-18 United Way invested in 10 Health programs.

-- Provide individuals with access to health and safety resources
+Provide individuals with access to health and safety resources

-- Have individuals demonstrate skills for health living
+Have individuals demonstrate skills for health living